hackutd/hackutd-tech-guide/docs/Workshops/Webapp-Setup/project-setup-guide.md

    :::tip
    An essential skill of a programmer is to become comfortable with reading documentation.
    :::
 2. Click on "Get Started".
-Feel free to read through the features
+Feel free to read through the features.
    ![nextjs get started](../../../static/img/webapp-setup/nextjs2.png)
 3. Click on `Installation` on the sidebar.
    ![nextjs get started](../../../static/img/webapp-setup/nextjs.png)
 4. Open up the terminal.
 You can find the button in the top bar of VS Code (as shown below).
 You could also use the shortcut: `ctrl` + `shift` + \` which is the backtick symbol (found below the`Esc` key).
    ![nextjs get started](../../../static/img/webapp-setup/nextjs3.png)
-5. In your terminal, run the following commands:
+5. In your terminal, run the following command:

     ```bash
     npx create-next-app@latest devday_project
-    cd my-app
-    npm run dev
     ```

     :::info
+    Make sure that you are in your `projects/` folder before running this command.
+For example, my terminal directory shows `/Users/dayo/Desktop/projects/`.
+And if I run the command in this folder, then it will be creating a new folder as the following: `/Users/dayo/Desktop/projects/devday_project/`.

     `npx create-next-app` is the command that installs the project

     `@latest` indicates the version we want to download